Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Star formation

-In Fig. \ref{fig:gamma} we show the cluster formation efficiency $\Gamma$ in the two galaxy models with winds.
-We define $\Gamma$ as the ratio between mass in young bound clusters with ages younger than 10 Myr, and stars formed in the past 10 Myr.
-Following the methods prescribed in the observational literature and the reference data in Fig. \ref{fig:gamma}, we only include clusters more massive than 100 \mdot.
-For completeness we also show snapshots that have no young clusters in Fig. \ref{fig:gamma}.
-Due to the bursty SFR, the extended dwarf galaxy does not occasionally have any bound young star clusters.
-We compare to a range of observed values with various definitions for $\Gamma$ (see e.g. the discussion in \citealt{2020SSRv..216...69A}).
-Most of the observed values have aimed to select bound clusters and in some cases include older clusters in galaxies with low star formation activity.
-The \citet{2017ApJ...849..128C} results, on the other hand, only consider young clusters but do not concentrate on boundness.
-The averaged values for clusters in dwarf galaxies of the ANGST survey with ages $<10$ Myr and $<100$ Myr from \citet{2012ApJ...751..100C}, as well as for Magellanic clouds, have been highlighted.
-Considering that our young bound cluster sample is 100\% complete in bound clusters, we find that at least ten percent of stars form in bound star clusters in the compact dwarf.
+Considering that our \textsc{subfind}-based young bound cluster sample is 100\% complete, we find that at least ten percent of stars form in bound star clusters in the compact dwarf.
 The extended dwarf has periods where no young clusters more massive than 100 \mdot{} are present, i.e. $\Gamma=0$.
-Larger scale simulations find typically values between a few percent and almost unity, but in higher $\Sigma_\mathrm{SFR}$ environments \citep{2019MNRAS.490.1714P, 2022MNRAS.514..265L, 2022arXiv220305732G}.
-Our values of $\Gamma$ have a similar range as in previous studies with dwarf starbursts \citep{2020ApJ...891....2L, 2022MNRAS.509.5938H} and disk galaxy mergers \citep{2022MNRAS.514..265L} but no environmental dependence is found here as the simulations span a relatively small range in globally averaged ISM densities.
+Larger scale simulations find typically values between a few percent and almost unity, but in higher $\Sigma_\mathrm{SFR}$ environments \citep{2019MNRAS.490.1714P, 2022MNRAS.514..265L, 2023MNRAS.519.1366G}.
+Our values of $\Gamma$ have a similar range as in previous studies with isolated and starburst dwarfs \citep{2020ApJ...891....2L, 2022MNRAS.509.5938H} and disk galaxy mergers \citep{2022MNRAS.514..265L} but no environmental dependence is found here as the simulations span a relatively small range in globally averaged ISM densities.
 The photometric detection discussed in Section \ref{section:clusters} would also not affect the results since the young cluster population is easily detected in this low-SFR face-on dwarf galaxy.